Program Educational Objectives (PEOs)*

 Student Outcomes (SOs)*

-The biosystems and agricultural engineering faculty has adopted the engineering criteria “a” through “k” student outcomes.
+The biosystems and agricultural engineering faculty members have adopted the engineering criteria “1” through “7” student outcomes.

 In order to fulfill the Program Education Objectives, the student graduating from BAE should have: